nolanh9/NETS213_FINAL_PROJECT/README.md

 the file used for tweet scraping can also be found at: src/tweet_collection.py

+To find the Sample input for QC navigate to: data/QC_Agg_Inputs.csv

-To find the Sample input/output for QC navigate to: data/qualit_control_toy_dataset.csv
+To find the Sample output for QC navigate to: data/qc_output.csv

+To find the Sample input for aggregation navigate to: data/qc_output
+AND
+data/QC_Agg_Inputs.csv

-To find the Sample input/output for aggregation navigate to: data/
+To find the Sample output for aggregation navigate to: data/aggregation_output.csv

-To find the code for QC navigate to: src/QC.py
+To find the code for QC navigate to: src/code.py (QC function)

-To find the code for aggregation QC navigate to: src/aggregation.py
+To find the code for aggregation navigate to: src/code.py (aggregation function)